-Everything we do now to take care of the planet is essential for future generations.
-Therefore, our current actions should be considered to create the minimum environmental impact.
+Everything we do now to care for the planet is essential for future generations.
+Therefore, our present actions should be considered to create the minimum environmental impact.
 Fashion is not only combining clothes, feeling comfortable or looking good, it goes much further, fashion is knowing what you buy, who is behind each garment and feeling proud to consume brands that respect the environment.

 You cannot talk about sustainability without taking into account the environment that surrounds us and the protection of our land.
 In order to achieve sustainable production, it is essential to talk about circularity and infinite production with finite resources.

-At Captain Denim we have been betting on this type of initiative for a good handful of years or, as our colleague Juan Ángel says, “everything is used here”.
+At Capitán Denim we have spent a good handful of years betting on this type of initiative or as our colleague Juan Ángel says, "Everything is used here".
 Next, we are going to explain what we have been doing and what we plan to do with the waste derived from our sector.

-Pre-consumer waste is the remains of fabric generated from textile production.
+Pre-consumer waste is those fabric remains generated from textile production.
 For example, scraps are one of the most common pre-consumer waste.
-These pieces can no longer be used in the production process, so the most usual thing is to dispose of them, incinerate them or recycle them.
+These parts can no longer be used in the production process, so the most usual thing is to discard, incinerate or recycle them.

-From our own factory we take care of classifying them by color and a waste manager processes it and creates yarn for the automotive sector.
+From our own factory we take care of classifying them by colors and a waste manager processes it and creates spinning for the automotive sector.

 Waste is generated throughout the production process, especially in the dyeing and washing of jeans.
 Although we use methods with which we manage to minimize waste, it is very difficult not to generate it.

 After using the water in the washing machines, it goes to our treatment plant.
-Once it meets the parameters and is optimal for use, the water returns to the general water circuit of our town to be reused again.
+Once it meets the parameters and is optimal for use, the water returns to the general water circuit of our town to be reused.

-To give a new useful life to the waste generated by washing , these are recovered creating a recoverable material that allows reuse in other industrial sectors, in the form of mud sheets.
+To give a new useful life to the waste generated by washing , they are recovered creating a recoverable material that allows reuse in other industrial sectors, in the form of mud plates.

-Post-consumer waste is products that, after being used, have exhausted their useful life.
+Post-consumer waste are products that, after having been used, have exhausted their useful life.
 In our case, post-consumer waste is pants that have already been used and that, for various reasons, are no longer used.